Darnethal0z/Anweddol-server/docs/source/technical_specifications/core/database.md

 ## Table representation

+The table used for databse instance is `AnweddolServerSessionCredentialsTable`.

-Here is a representation of the SQL table used during the server run time :
+Here is its representation :

 | EntryID               | CreationTimestamp | ContainerUUID | ClientToken   |
 | --------------------- | ----------------- | ------------- | ------------- |